Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Lunar ISRU hybrid plant modeling

 The total power required from the solar concentrator can be divided into four: power for heating and melting the regolith, for carrying out the reaction, and the conductive and radiative heat losses to the environment.
 The heating power can be derived from the heat capacity of the regolith, which is modeled in the literature ~\cite{WoodsRobinson.2019, Keihm.1984}.
 The latent heat of lunar highland regolith is calculated as 478.6 kJ/kg by Schreiner et al.~\cite{Schreiner.2016}.
 The enthalpy of \revb{the reactions described by Equations} \ref{eq:methane2carbon} and \ref{eq:sio2_reaction} are reportedly 75.6 kJ/mol and 689.8 kJ/mol, respectively \cite{Muscatello.2011}.
 The conductive heat loss can be calculated from the geometry of the molten zone and the reactor, and the thermal conductivity of lunar regolith.
 Cremers and Hsia \cite{Cremers.1974} reported the thermal conductivity of Apollo 16 highland regolith as $1.0-1.5 \times 10^{-3} \mathrm{W/ (m\cdot K)}$ at around 400 K. Due to this extremely low thermal conductivity of lunar regolith, the conductive heat loss can be practically ignored.
 The radiative heat loss can be calculated from the molten zone geometry and its temperature and the environment temperature.
 Following the assumptions made in \cite{Muscatello.2011}, we use 0.7 as the emissivity of molten regolith, and we assumed that there is an insulation cover on each molten zone with a small hole on it.
 Due to these insulation covers, the radiation loss can be limited to 6.25\% of the case without the covers.
-With these assumptions, the heat loss from one molten zone can be calculated as about 26.6 W.
+With these assumptions, the heat loss from one molten zone can be calculated as about 26.6 W. \revaasecond{From these parameters and batch processing time, the average total power required for CR reactors is calculated.}

 The mass of the methanation chamber is modeled based on the work of Schrenk~\cite{Schrenk.2015}.
 In this model, the mass of \rev{a Sabatier chamber is scaled based on a mass of those demonstrated in literature such as \cite{Junaedi.2014}.
-Following Ref.~\cite{Schrenk.2015}, the specific mass used for the methanation subsystem is 17.9 kg per 1.0 kg/h of water produced.}
+Following \cite{Schrenk.2015}, the specific mass used for the methanation subsystem is 17.9 kg per 1.0 kg/h of water produced.} \revaasecond{As discussed later in Section \ref{sec:result_deterministic_baseline}, the mass of the methanation chambers is not a main mass driver, and therefore, this simple specific mass model is enough considering the scope of this paper.
+Parametric sizing models for different chamber designs would be desirable for more detailed CR architecture design decision-making.}